 An isolated (single) T-wave inversion in lead V1 is common and normal.
 It is generally concordant with the QRS complex (which is negative in lead V1).
 Isolated T-wave inversions also occur in leads V2, III or aVL.
 In any instance, one must verify whether the inversion is isolated, because if there is T-wave inversion in two anatomically contiguous leads, then it is pathological.

-T-wave inversions in ischemia
+T-wave inversion in myocardial ischemia

 Ischemia never causes isolated T-wave inversions.
 It is a general misunderstanding that T-wave inversions, without simultaneous ST-segment deviation, indicate acute (ongoing) myocardial ischemia.
 T-wave inversions without simultaneous ST-segment deviation are not ischemic!
 However, T-wave inversions that are accompanied by ST-segment deviation (either depression or elevation) is representative of ischemia (but in that scenario, it is actually the ST-segment deviation that signals that the ischemia is ongoing).
 Then one might wonder why T-wave inversions are included as criteria for myocardial infarction.
 This is explained by the fact that T-wave inversions do occur after an ischemic episode, and these T-wave inversions are referred to as post-ischemic T-waves.
 Such T-waves are seen after periods of ischemia, after infarction and after successful reperfusion (PCI).